Frequently Asked Questions

 Stop the Pytheas.Mailgate service and start the PYTHEAS MailGate

-Communication Task from the Start menu.
+File Manager (in v.
+2.x you can use the Start menu).
 Wait a couple of seconds.

 Confirm that you get something similar to the following message on